Vector Symbolic Finite State Machines in Attractor Neural Networks: Relation to other architectures

 Most closely resembling our approach, however, are earlier works concerned with the related task of creating a sequence of transitions between attractor states in Hopfield-like neural networks.
 The majority of these efforts rely upon the use of synaptic delays, such that the postsynaptic sum on a time step $t$ depends, for example, also on the network state at time $t-10$, rather than just $t-1$.
 These delay synapses thus allow attractor cross-terms of the form $\vec{x}^{\nu+1}\vec{x}^{\nu \intercal}$ to become influential only after the network has inhabited an attractor state for a certain amount of time, triggering a walk between attractor states \cite{sompolinsky_temporal_1986, kleinfeld_sequential_1986}.
 This then also allowed for the construction of networks with state-dependent input-triggered transitions \cite{gutfreund_processing_1988, amit_neural_1988, drossaers_hopfield_1992}.
 Similar networks were shown to function without the need for synaptic delays, but require fine tuning of network parameters and suffer from extremely low storage capacity \cite{buhmann_noise-driven_1987, amit_modeling_1989}.
 In any case, the need for synaptic delay elements represents a large requirement on any substrate which might implement such a network, and indeed are problematic to implement in neuromorphic systems \cite{nielsen_compact_2017}.

-State-dependent computation in spiking neural networks was realised in \cite{neftci_synthesizing_2013} and \cite{liang_neuromorphic_2019}, where they used population attractor dynamics to achieve robust state representations via sustained spiking activity.
-However, these approaches differ from this work in that the state representations are still fundamentally population-based rather than distributed, and so pose difficulties such as the requirement of finding a new population of neurons to represent any new state.
+State-dependent computation in spiking neural networks was realised in \oldcite{neftci_synthesizing_2013} and \oldcite{liang_neural_2019}, where they used population attractor dynamics to achieve robust state representations via sustained spiking activity.
+Additionally, these works highlight the need for robust-yet-flexible neural state machine primitives, if one is to succeed in designing intelligent end-to-end neuromorphic cognitive systems.
+These approaches differ from this work however in that the state representations are still fundamentally population-based rather than distributed, and so pose difficulties such as the requirement of finding a new population of neurons to represent any new state \cite{rutishauser_state-dependent_2009}.